Water Sewer Abatement Policy Procedure

 Procedure

 A ratepayer seeking an abatement shall file an application for abatement through the Department of Public Works Water/Sewer Department.
-The Water/Sewer Department will review information submitted regarding abatement requests due to unpreventable leakage, and perform a leak check if necessary.
+The Water/Sewer Department will review information submitted regarding abatement requests due to unpreventable leakage and perform a leak check if necessary.
 The Department reviews the application and makes a recommendation to the Water/Sewer Advisory Committee whether to grant abatement based on the policy.

 In the event that a ratepayer cannot determine the source or cause of the abnormally high consumption (or claims the source never existed), the ratepayer is required to hire a private licensed plumber to assist the ratepayer in trying to determine said source or cause.
 If the plumber is unable to determine the source or cause of the abnormally high consumption, the Town will take the position that the ratepayer has located and repaired or corrected the source of the leak.

 If the ratepayer claims that said source never existed, the Town shall test the meter and make an adjustment to the bill in accordance with NHPUC requirements for meters found to be over-recording.
-If the meter test reveals an accurate or under- recording meter, the ratepayer shall be held responsible for the entire bill plus the cost of meter testing and shipping/handling.
+If the meter test reveals an accurate or under-recording meter, the ratepayer shall be held responsible for the entire bill plus the cost of meter testing and shipping/handling.

 In the event the source or cause of the abnormally high consumption is related to a leak due to ratepayer negligence such as the failure to maintain internal (private) plumbing fixtures in good repair and/or protect plumbing from freezing, the ratepayer will be held responsible for the entire bill.
 The Town is not responsible for spigot damage due to freezing or falling ice.

-Consideration may consider compensation from any other sources, including reimbursement from homeowners insurance via a claim.
+Consideration may include compensation from any other sources, including reimbursement from homeowners insurance via a claim.
 The ratepayer may be required to submit a written statement from their homeowner’s insurance policy provider stating what portion, if any, of the leak is covered by insurance.

 The Town shall not disconnect service (for abnormally high consumption) provided the ratepayer pays the entire amount due within the normal payment period or enters into payment arrangements with the Tax, Water/Sewer Collections Office for the excessive amount and is in good standing on all current billings.